-Plants of the World Online lists 194 species in the Rumex genus (as of 6-10-20 when I am updating this page).
-The genus is a member of the Polygonaceae Family with a total of 55 genera.
+Plants of the World Online lists 194 species in the Rumex genus (as of 3-19-21 when I last updated this page).
+The genus is a member of the plant family Polygonaceae with a total of 55 genera.
 Those numbers could change periodically as updates are made.

 The distribution map for Rumex crispus above is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for North America is similar.
 It also includes Pennsylvania in the U.S.A. and Newfoundland in Canada that POWO doesn’t show yet.

-Most information online says Rumex crispus grows to about 3 feet tall but the plant most of these photos are from grew to a little over 5 feet.
+Most information online says Rumex crispus grows to about 3 feet tall but the plant these photos are from grew to a little over 5 feet.